aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ### Timing function

-This function is returning the best elapsed time over `r` trials, and the result of the computations:
+This function is returning the best elapsed time over `r` trials, and the result of the computation:

 ```python